Submitty/submitty.github.io/_docs/instructor/exams.md

 * _"Should students be able to view submissions?"_ controls whether students can see the gradeable.
 If this is for an exam/quiz/any instructor uploaded PDF, the recommended process is selecting __No__ to start with then changing to __Yes__ once grades have been released.

 * _"Should students be able to make submissions?"_ controls whether students can make submissions.
-If this is for an exam/quiz/any instructor uploaded PDF, you select __No__.
+If this is for an exam/quiz/any instructor uploaded PDF, select __No__.

 * _"Should students be able to download files?"_ controls whether students can download submission files.
-If this is for an exam/quiz/any instructor uploaded PDF, you select __Yes__ if you want to allow students to see their uploaded exams.
+If this is for an exam/quiz/any instructor uploaded PDF, select __Yes__ if you want to allow students to see their uploaded exams.

 * _"Should students be able to view/download any version or just the active version?"_ controls whether students can view/download any or all versions.
 If this is for an exam/quiz/any instructor uploaded PDF, select __Active version only__.